QutEcoacoustics/workbench-client/README.md

 Generally we try to stick to the Latest Stable Release (LSR) for all requirements and dependencies.

-- Node LTS
+- Node LSR
-- NPM LTS
+- NPM LSR
-- Chrome LTS
+- Chrome LSR
-- Firefox LTS
+- Firefox LSR
-- Edge (Chromium) LTS
+- Edge (Chromium) LSR

 ### Installation